eigenbrot/eigenbrot.github.io/_posts/2016-11-23-Beginnings.md

   strange, however, was that a majority of passenger vehicles seemed to be driven by painful cliches of old, white men.
 This is Trump's America; they've won and they feel like stepping out.

+* Somewhere in the middle of Nebraska I was overwhelmed by some rank shit smell.
+I've driven near stockyards before and am familiar with the stank of lots of cows but this was different.
+It was a distinctly acrid miasma that I usually associate with the combination of human feces and whatever chemicals they add to portable toilets to prevent the spread of dysentery.
+I'm not saying some brave prankster took a monster dump across parts of central Nebraska; I'm just saying it smelled like that.